-The 1930 census shows brother Thomas (a policeman) as head of the Geraghty household.
+Patrick Geraghty, aged 55, had died in August 1926 in an accident at work.
+Then working as night manager of the National Grocery Company garage in Jersey City, he was crushed between two five-ton trucks.
+Ben’s older brother Thomas became a surrogate father.
+The 1930 census shows Thomas (a policeman) as head of the Geraghty household.
 Ida, Catherine, Anna, James, and Mary were still under the same roof, along with Ben, his uncles John and Peter, and two lodgers.
-It is not clear whether Patrick had died or was absent.
-5

 In the fall of 1930, his junior year, Geraghty switched to another Catholic prep school, St. Benedict’s, in Newark.
 He graduated with the Class of 1932.
 His class yearbook said, “He is given to sports,” adding, “He plays a gilt-edged brand of football and baseball, but he is absolutely a ‘wiz’ on the basketball court.
 Ben’s friendly nature and lively spirit have paved the way for his popularity.”